Saudshaikh07/get-product-book/README.md

-# get-product-book-binance
+# get-product-book
-A Python script to get product book from Coinbase in every 5 minutes
+A Python script to get a product book from Binance in every 5 minutes